Recommendations from the RMRC

 The Alberta government is taking actions to protect electricity consumers by increasing scrutiny of transmission costs, reducing volatility in month-to-month electricity prices and making it easier for consumers to exercise better retail choices.

 The Retail Market Review Committee made recommendations to strengthen the electricity market.
 The report was released in January 2013 with 41 recommendations.
-Thirty-three recommendations were accepted in principle and referred to an MLA implementation team.
+Thirty-three recommendations were accepted in principle and referred to an MLA implementation team (Terms of Reference).
 The team will work with consumers, industry, regulators and others to ensure that we put effective, affordable and sensible solutions in place.

-Giving the Alberta Utilities Commission (AUC) greater authority to scrutinize costs associated with new power lines.
+Giving the AUC greater authority to scrutinize new power line costs

-The government wants to ensure that Albertans are paying a fair price for new electricity transmission projects.
-The AUC will now receive more information and sooner in the process and transmission companies will have the burden of proof to justify costs if challenged by consumers.
-To further protect consumers, Minister Hughes is asking the AUC to determine the best process to amortize paying for transmission lines over the long term.
+The Alberta Utilities Commission will receive more information earlier in the process and transmission companies will have the burden of proof to justify costs if challenged by consumers.
+To further protect consumers, the minister asked the AUC to determine the best process to amortize paying for transmission lines over the long term.